ONSdigital/eq-survey-runner-benchmark/README.md

 pipenv run ./run.sh requests/test_checkbox.json
 ```

 This will run 1 minute of locust requests with 1 user and no wait time between requests.
-The output file can be found in `output_requests.csv`.
+The output files are `output_stats.csv` and `output_stats_history.csv`.

 For the web interface: